jadecobra/python_tdd_exercises/source/exceptions/type_error/calculator_iii.rst

   except ZeroDivisionError:
       return 'undefined: I cannot divide by 0'

-the other part that is different for all the :ref:`functions` are the calculations
+the other part that is different for all the :ref:`functions<what is a function?>` are the calculations

 .. code-block:: python